Edge fluctuations for random normal matrix ensembles: Introduction

-We will be interested in the fluctuations of the maxima of particles distributed according to two-dimensional determinantal Coulomb gases defined in \eqref{eq:CoulombGasDensity} below.
+Let us mention some of the previous work on the fluctuations of the maxima.
 The first result we are aware of is the Gumbel fluctuations at speed $\sqrt{n \log n}$ obtained by Rider \cite{Rider} for the farthest particle of the Ginibre ensemble.
-Later, Chafai and Péché \cite{ChafaiPeche} generalized this result obtaining Gumbel fluctuations at the same speed for a class of strongly confining potentials that includes the Ginibre ensemble.
-Then, Seo \cite{Seo} considered the hard edge version of this result by proving exponential fluctuations at speed $n$.
+A generalization of this result can be found in the work of Chafai and Péché \cite{ChafaiPeche} as well as in the recent work of Ameur, Kang and Seo \cite{Ameur} with the same speed $\sqrt{n \log n}$.
+The hard-edge version has been considered by Seo \cite{Seo} who showed exponential fluctuations at speed $n$.
 On a series of articles, \cite{JiangQi,GuiQi,ChangLiQi}, Qi and his collaborators have studied different cases related to matrix models which includes truncated circular unitary matrices and products of matrices from the spherical and from the Ginibre ensemble.
-Very recently, Butez and the author \cite{ButezGZ} studied a class of weakly confining potentials generated by probability measures.
+A class of potentials generated by probability measures has been recently considered by Butez and the author in \cite{ButezGZ}.
 Fluctuations of the maxima for Coulomb gases have also attracted physicists attention as we can see, for instance, in the work of Lacroix-A-Chez-Toine, Grabsch, Majumdar and Schehr \cite{Grabsch} where even an intermediate deviation regime is explored.
 The farthest particle has also been of interest for fermionic systems as in the work of Dean, Le Doussal, Majumdar and Schehr \cite{Dean}.
-Despite these efforts, there is not yet a complete classification of the possible limiting behaviors.

-In this article we show different classes of universality disproving, for instance, the common belief that `strongly confining' may be seen as a universality class.
-The main ingredient that allows us to write explicit formulas is the generalization of a property discovered by Kostlan \cite[Lemma 1.4]{Kostlan} and rediscovered, for instance, by Fyodorov and Mehlig \cite[Equation 16]{Fyodorov}.
-We also study a particular case related to Kac polynomials but we state the results for more general models.
-For instance, the coefficients in the Kac polynomials setting do not need to be Gaussian and the results in the Coulomb gas case hold for a family of background models.
-We now proceed to describe the content of each section.
+Despite these efforts, the variety of behaviors has not been really explored and the methods used up to this point have not been simple enough.